Maintaining Healthy Horse Teeth: 5 Things You Need to Know About Your Horse’s Teeth

 Since horse teeth grow about 1/8-inch per year, you should aim to float their teeth annually.

-Equine dentistry is essential for horse health because horses eat in a side-to-side motion, and their teeth don’t always wear down evenly.
-This chewing routine means the teeth can develop sharp points, causing pain and a range of dental issues.
+Equine dentistry is essential for healthy horse teeth because horses eat in a side-to-side motion, and their teeth don’t always wear down evenly.
+This chewing routine means the teeth can develop sharp points, causing pain and a range of dental problems in horses.

 2. Geldings Usually Have More Teeth Than Mares